SelfCareMap

 • “What did I struggle with today, and how can I comfort myself about it?”

-• “What’s one thing I did well, even if it seemed small?”
+• “What’s one thing I did well, even if it seemed small or invisible to others?”

 • “If I loved myself unconditionally, what would I say to myself right now?”